stkSGarcia/personal-website/content/publication/gu2017process/index.md

 ---
-title: "A Process Capability Support Model for DevOps and Its Implementation"
+title: A Process Capability Support Model for DevOps and Its Implementation

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here